-Jake Tapper attacked Keith Ellison for over four minutes over his association with Farrakhan.
-It’s time he demonstrate some moral consistency and condemn Ronald Reagan, too.
+CNN host Jake Tapper attacked progressive Congressman Keith Ellison over his association with Louis Farrakhan.
+It’s time he demonstrate some moral consistency and condemn Ronald Reagan too.

 By Hamzah Raza

 The Supreme Court of the United States on June 26 upheld President Donald Trump’s executive order supporting a ban on immigration from many Muslim-majority countries, especially those in the crosshairs of American foreign policy.
 The five Republican judges decided that it did not matter that Trump had been touting plans for a Muslim ban for over three years, and essentially ruled that their own right-wing ideology superseded reason and the rule of law.

 Comparisons to notorious SCOTUS decisions allowing for the internment of Japanese Americans and the perpetuation of slavery were abound in discussions of the ban.

 In the midst of the fallout from the ruling, prime time CNN personality Jake Tapper hosted Rep. Keith Ellison, one of only two American Muslims in Congress, for what on the surface seemed like a chance to respond to the court.
 Tapper then spent a grand total of 65 seconds talking to Ellison about the Muslim ban before revealing his true priorities.